Adam-Codes/adam-codes.github.io/README.md

 Now when you go to resume you will view your resume in md

 ## How to get content onto github
-options:
+### options:
 * live / raw editor

-This is what we will be covering today.
+    *   This is what we will be covering today.
 If you would like to use one of the tools listed below, I will assume you have enough experience to have that preference and that you know what you are doing
 * terminal
 * desktop client

+### The basics
+The basics would be to:

+create a new file

+edit that file through the edit menu

+every change "save" to commit and be done with it

+Note: it does take